andyatkinson/andyatkinson.github.io/README.md

     bundle exec jekyll serve --incremental

 I occasionally `rm -rf _site` to remove the generated site completely.
 Changing `config.yml` requires restarting the development server.

+#### Workflow

+Set up hidden page initially as follows.

+1. Create _posts post with future date, e.g. one month in future
+1. No tags
+1. Give post a non-date permalink
+1. Set "hidden: true" in front matter
+1. Use "bundle exec jekyll serve --future" to see it
+1. Publish it and reference the permalink.
+Confirm it's accessible but hidden from pagination and tag-feed.

+Note: Date-based filename organizes post but isn't used in permalink.

+When ready for general audience and syndicate as follows.

+1. Change date from future date to current date.
+1. Add tag to trigger syndication
+1. Remove "hidden: true" from front matter
+1. Run "bundle exec jekyll serve" and confirm visibility
+1. Push it, confirm permalink is same, it's in pagination and tag-feed